A Content Marketing Agency You Can Believe in

 Agencies all use the same sort of strategies and research software, albeit maybe of a different brand or cost.

-The main differences between them are in how much input they give you for the price you’re prepared to pay.
+The main differences between them are in how much input they give you for the price you’re prepared to pay to reach your targets.

 Some large agencies employ consultants from within their organisation to deal with a range of clients.